 This training will introduce participants to the concept of implicit bias.
 Implicit bias refers to the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.
 Participants will consider their own biases and their consequences.
 Additionally, participants will learn strategies to address and minimize bias to create a more inclusive environment.

 In this training, participants will examine their own social identities and to what extent these identities determine their access to various forms of power.
 We will also discuss how power, privilege and marginalization inform how we engage with others.
 Finally, we will discuss concrete ways to practice inclusive leadership among peers.
-This workshop is designed for students leaders.
+This workshop is designed for student leaders.